nmdl-mizo/isdpainn/evaluation/README.md

 pip install deepchem # for scaffold split
 ```

+## Dataset download

+To run the scripts for evaluation, dataset must be downloaded.

+The trained weights, settings, and MSE for each of the random and scaffold splits and the Ablation experiment have been uploaded to zenodo.

+The raw files for the rotated benzene and the CASTEP results for the aromatic amino acids are uploaded to NOMAD.

+The files in zenodo and NOMAD can be downloaded by running `evaluation/scripts/download.py`.

+Please download the site-specific C-K edge spectra dataset named "site_spectra_0.5eV.hdf5" from [FigShare](https://figshare.com/ndownloader/files/31947896) and place it under `evaluation/dataset/raw` directory.

-## Dataset source and code for preprocessing dataset
+### Dataset source and code for preprocessing dataset

 The carbon K-edge spectra data were smoothed by a Gaussian filter at 0.5 eV for each site and include intensities in the x-, y-, and z-directions.
 This data is published under the name "site_spectra_0.5eV.hdf5" as related data in the prior literature [1] at the following FigShare URL: